Skip to Content

 Yes, but the setup requires an extra step when first activating the domain.

 Codelloy uses TLS-ALPN-01 to issue Let’s Encrypt certificates.
-This challenge must reach the origin server directly — Cloudflare’s proxy intercepts it if orange-cloud is enabled, causing cert issuance to fail.
+This challenge must reach the origin server directly, but Cloudflare’s proxy intercepts it if orange-cloud is enabled, causing cert issuance to fail.

 Required setup: